phuvf/nayan-docs/README.md

+# Intro
+First, I'm not sure I've actaully met everyone working on the AV side of this project.
+If you don't know me, I'm Nick and I've been (along with Harrison) working on the control logic, video output and content for this event.

+You can reach me here:
+- Phone 07815 200339
+- Email: nr@fix8group.com
+- Via the "EE AV Techs" WhatApp group

 # Deployment

-Firstly, this is not a comprehensive guide on how to deploy this system - it details the basic bulding blocks so you have an idea of the architecture.
+This is not a comprehensive guide on how to deploy this system - it details the basic bulding blocks so you have an idea of the architecture.
 Once your on-site and ready to work on the control system, I recommend you:

 - Unpack the control rack
 - Get it powered up